jonascript/htmlgoddess/README.md

 This is a minimalist framework for creating a website like it's 1999.

 ## Requirements
+1. A computer with the internet, a text editor, and a web browser
 1. npm
+1.

 ## How to use